Azure/azure-sdk/docs/java/design.md

 {% include requirement/MUSTNOT id="java-models-builder" %} offer a builder class for model classes.

 {% include requirement/MUST id="java-models-fluent" %} provide a fluent API where appropriate.
-Setter methods in model classes are encouraged to return `this` to enable method chaining.
+Setter methods in model classes are required to return `this` to enable method chaining.

 {% include requirement/MUST id="java-models-fluent-annotation" %} apply the `@Fluent` annotation to the class.